On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Introduction

-A strong magnetic field, while presenting challenges for the robustness of Riemann solvers and numerical modelling, plays a crucial role in various astrophysical and space physics phenomena.
+{ While the accuracy of Riemann solvers can be effectively improved by using more physical approximations of the MHD Riemann problem, retaining robustness in complex scenarios may still be challenging, particularly when a strong magnetic field is imposed, which} plays a crucial role in various astrophysical and space physics phenomena.
 For example, in numerical modelling of the solar atmosphere, plasma $\beta$ may easily go below 0.01 \cite{Gary2001,Brchnelova2023b}, which means that the plasma pressure is more than two orders of magnitude lower than the magnetic pressure.
 Apparently, in this kind of scenario, the accuracy of resolving the magnetic field should be prioritised, contrary to the HLLC-L scheme, which uses the relatively low-resolution HLL approximation for the induction equation.
-The HLLD scheme also has a similar issue when the normal component of the magnetic field is strong, which is discussed below.
-Moreover, while robustness is highly desirable in numerical simulations, we have found that even the relatively more diffusive HLL scheme (alone) may not be safe from losing positivity in specific numerical simulations that have low plasma $\beta$ and strongly varying magnetic field structures, thus demanding extra processing to the magnetic boundary condition \cite{Ku_ma_2023} and proper diffusive numerical treatments \cite{Zhang2018,Perri2022}.
-Solving decomposed MHD equations, in which the magnetic field is split into a time-independent background field and a time-dependent variable field, is a valuable strategy for improving robustness \cite{Wang2025}, which, however, leads to extra complexity for algorithm implementations and may not be universally effective \cite{TANAKA1994}.
-Numerious approaches have been developed to improve the robustness of MHD modelling, and this issue needs further understanding and should be treated accordingly.
+The HLLD scheme may also exhibit a similar issue when the normal component of the magnetic field is dominant, as discussed below.
+However, while robustness is highly desirable in numerical simulations, we have found that even the relatively more diffusive HLL scheme (alone) may not be safe from losing positivity in specific numerical simulations that have low plasma $\beta$ and strongly varying magnetic field structures, thus demanding extra processing to the magnetic boundary condition \cite{Ku_ma_2023} and proper diffusive numerical treatments \cite{Zhang2018,Perri2022}.
+Solving decomposed MHD equations, in which the magnetic field is split into a time-independent background field and a time-dependent variable field, is a valuable strategy for improving robustness \cite{Wang2025}.
+However, this approach introduces additional complexity to algorithm implementations and may not be universally effective \cite{TANAKA1994}.

+{Further improvements can also be made beyond the standard conservative formulation of the MHD equations.
+For example, based on the so-called relaxation scheme \cite{Bouchut2007,Bouchut2010} and the (magneto-)acoustic/transport splitting strategy \cite{Chalons_2016,BOURGEOIS2024}, Ref.~\cite{TREMBLIN2024} introduced a robust finite-volume (FV) solver that includes a non-conservative but entropy-satisfying scheme, allowing robust simulations with extremely low plasma $\beta$ ($\simeq 10^{-6}$).
+More importantly, Ref.~\cite{TREMBLIN2024} also addressed the fundamental reason that causes numerical stability issues under a strong magnetic field, showing how the error in magnetic field solutions breaks the entropy condition.} Although we do not provide a more extensive review of relevant approaches due to the limited scope of this work, it should be noted that numerous numerical schemes have been developed to enhance the robustness of MHD modelling.
+We intend to improve the Riemann solvers for solving the conservative MHD equations, and to provide further understanding regarding this issue.